Deep Stochastic Mechanics

 Published:

 This post is based on “Deep Stochastic Mechanics” paper.
-Here, we’d like to explain main ideas and show some results from this paper.
+Here, we’d like to explain the main ideas and show some results from this paper.

 Solving Schrödinger equation